YuheiNakasaka/xvideos_helper/README.md

 # XvideosHelper

-XvideosHelper is a gem to support for adult site creater.This gem provides xvideo's data like movie url or movie page url for you with scraping the site easily.
+XvideosHelper is a gem to support for adult site creater.

+This gem provides xvideo's data like movie url or movie page url for you with scraping the site easily.

+So, if you use this gem in production, please cache the results.

+### Notice

+Now, there is the html difference between www.xvideos.com and **.xvideos.com.

+XvideosHelper only supports www.xvideos.com.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'nokogiri'
     gem 'xvideos_helper'

 And then execute: